marvinborner/BLoC/readme.md

 1. The [bruijn](https://github.com/marvinborner/bruijn) expression
     `fac (+30)`, where `fac` is the factorial implementation from `std/Math`:
-    - the original expression takes 2000 bytes in bit-encoded BLC
+    - the original expression takes 1200 bytes in bit-encoded BLC
-    - the same expression in BLoC needs only 423 bytes
+    - the same expression in BLoC needs only 348 bytes
 2. [My
     solution](https://github.com/marvinborner/bruijn/blob/main/samples/aoc/2022/01/solve.bruijn)
     for the “Advent of Code” challenge
     [2022/01](https://adventofcode.com/2022/day/1) in
     [bruijn](https://github.com/marvinborner/bruijn):
     - the original expression takes 6258 bytes in bit-encoded BLC
-    - the same expression in BLoC needs only 1169 bytes
+    - the same expression in BLoC needs only 946 bytes

+You can find these examples in `test/`.

 ## Format